-A post travel report is required for all approved international travel undertaken by the Lord Mayor, Deputy Lord Mayor and Councillors.
+A post travel report is required for all approved international travel undertaken by Councillors.
 The report should outline the outcomes and benefits of the travel, costs incurred and should be prepared within 60 days of return from travel and submitted for agenda listing at the next available meeting of Future Melbourne Committee or Council.
 If a period of greater than 60 days is required for the preparation of a report, an explanation for the delay should be included in the report once prepared.
 A post travel report for interstate travel is not required.

 4.2.5.
-Undertaking Ceouncil business while on private travel
+Undertaking Council business while on private travel

-If the Lord Mayor, Deputy Lord Mayor or Councillor proposes to officially represent the Council while on private interstate or overseas travel, authorisation should be sought in line with approval processes and requirements outlined above.
+If a Councillor proposes to officially represent the Council while on private interstate or overseas travel, authorisation should be sought in line with approval processes and requirements outlined above.
 Approval to represent Council is required regardless of whether or not expenses will be incurred.